-The regulations allow a pregnant woman to decide whether she wants to formally declare her pregnancy to take advantage of lower dose limits for the embryo/fetus.
-This instruction provides information to help women make an informed decision whether to declare a prognancy.
+The regulations allow a pregnant woman to decide whether she wants to formally declare her pregnancy to take advantage of lower dose limits for the embryevfetus.
+This instruction provides information to help women make an informed decision whether to declare a pregnancy.